temporalio/documentation/blog/2021-05-17-descript-case-study.md

 - other CPU intensive backend workloads
 - the ([fan favorite](https://twitter.com/swyx/status/1370415731372826628)) Identify Speaker feature

-Other teams at Descript are waiting for our NodeJS client to explore migrating other forms of workloads.
+Other teams at Descript are waiting for our Node.js client to explore migrating other forms of workloads.

 > "Everyone in the company can see more and more use cases where Temporal would be useful."